matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 verifications to use cross-signing instead.
 In order to aid with this, signatures of a user's master key, made by their own devices, may be uploaded to the server.
-If another client sees that the user's master key has a valid signature from a device that was previously verified, then the client MAY choose to trust and sign the master key.
-The client SHOULD take precautions to ensure that a stolen device cannot be used to cause it to trust a malicious master key.
+If another client sees that the user's master key has a valid signature from a device that was previously verified, then the client may choose to trust and sign the master key.
+The client should take precautions to ensure that a stolen device cannot be used to cause it to trust a malicious master key.
 For example, a client could prompt the user before signing the master key, or it could only do this migration on the first master key that it